 My current studio practice involves two ongoing bodies of work, intimate paintings of verdant landscapes and sparse interiors, and still life paintings of houseplants and flowers arranged in my studio.
 The landscapes are made en plein air, both anachronistic and romantic in our contemporary time.
 In this work, I grapple with the problem of squaring my occupation with the mundane against the heroic landscape, seeking to strike a balance between humble interiors and complex spectacular terrains.
 Working this way feels deeply connected to the act of painting, experiential in the purest of terms, and I find the challenge of chasing the light and the pressing need to respond to a shifting situation to be invigorating.
 I have aimed to hold onto that energy and bring that sense of urgency to inform my ongoing work in the studio.

 In other paintings, houseplants are surrogates for figures, plant portraits that entangle with vivid backdrops or sit unadorned on studio furniture.
 Sweet or ostentatious motifs speak to the allover patterning found in nature and ground these tableaus; the patterns recall bed sheets, wallpaper, or couch cushions, the stuff of home.
-Most recently, I have begun to paint bunches of flowers, embracing affiliations with femininity and overt beauty.
+Most recently, I have begun to paint bunches of flowers, embracing their affiliations with femininity and overt beauty.
 I think of the bouquets as representing an exchange, too, a gesture and a marking of time.
 This work engages my interest in the ordinary and the staged, while I consider the potential for theatricality that I seek within the banality of the